davidwilemski/davidwilemski.com/content/blog/on-recipe-sharing-and-media-piracy.md

 Slug: on-recipe-sharing-and-media-piracy
 Status: published

-This is something that\'s been on my mind for a while now.
+This is something that's been on my mind for a while now.

 Anyone that I know who has ever spent time creating a recipe in the kitchen or that has a treasured family recipe that has been passed down